Smaller aircraft, sensors, processors linked to improved communications

 The future of large aircraft used for intelligence, surveillance and reconnaissance (ISR) is undergoing a major change, with many older, tested designs shuffling toward retirement.
 Replacing them are penetrating manned and unmanned combat aircraft—including F-22, F-35 and unmanned combat air vehicles (UCAV) with enhanced, non-traditional ISR integrated with their attack capabilities.
 In addition, these designs will be linked with other stealth platforms on and under the sea and in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fewer, Smaller Unmanned Combat Aircraft In U.S. Future".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fewer, Smaller Unmanned Combat Aircraft In U.S. Future".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.